Big-Bee-Network/photogrammetry-short-course/_episodes/03-publishing.md

 ---
-title: "Exploring Ixodes (tick) Records By Pointing and Clicking"
+title: "Publishing your Images and Models"
 teaching: 15
 exercises: 15
 questions: